-Depression can affect one in 10 pregnant women and men and get in the way of managing your daily life.
+Antenatal depression in women and antenatal depression in men can get in the way of your daily life.
 If you feel like you’re not coping or you’re worrying how you’ll cope after your baby is born, this is another good reason to talk to someone you trust.

 Your baby when you’re 37 weeks pregnant

 Your baby looks a lot like a newborn at this stage.
 Your baby:

 - measures about 35 cm from head to bottom.